unixbox-net/lh/README.md

 Identify system issues as quickly as possible

-**TAIL MODE:**  Default
+**TAIL MODE:**  *Default*
 Automatically stitches logs together by timestamp, enabling real-time event monitoring.
 This mode makes it easy to follow and investigate incidents like authentication failures, permission denials, and SQL injections. **Press `CTRL+C`** to quit.

-**LESS MODE:**  Secondary
+**LESS MODE:**  *Secondary*
-Buffers from **TAIL MODE** are sent directly to **less** a powerful text-editing tool that allows for in-depth review, searches, and real-time log analysis.
+Buffers are sent directly to **less** for further editing and in-depth review, searches, and complex log analysis.
 **Press `h` for help** or **`q` to quit**.